Resident Handbook Introduction

 - Residents who are dismissed have a right to submit a request for a formal grievance hearing within ten (10) working days.
 (See Grievance Procedure Policy).

-- If a Resident is arrested or formally charged with any infraction of the law, other than a minor traffic violation and/or misdemeanor, the offending Resident shall report such violation or charges to his/her Program Director, Chair or the Designated Institutional Official for GME within 48 hours of the offense.
+- If a Resident is arrested or formally charged with any infraction of the law, other than a minor traffic violation, the offending Resident shall report such violation or charges to his/her Program Director, Chair or the Designated Institutional Official for GME within 48 hours of the offense.
 The Resident will immediately be placed on an "administrative leave of absence" by the Designated Institutional Official for GME.
 If the Resident fails to notify his/her Program Director, Chair or the Designated Institutional Official for GME within 48 hours of the offense, the Resident will be suspended from the residency program.
 The Designated institutional Official for GME, in consultation with the Department Chair, Residency Program Director and the MUSC Legal Office, will determine the conditions for reinstatement.
 The Designated Institutional Official for GME will notify the resident, in writing, of the terms of the leave of absence, or suspension, and the reinstatement.